openpreserve/pagelyzer/ABOUT.md

 It is based on:
 * a web page segmentation algorithm
-* a combination of structural and visual comparison methods embedded in a statistical discriminative model,
+* a combination of structural and visual comparison methods embedded in a statistical discriminative model
-* a visual similarity measure designed for Web pages that improves change detection,
+* a visual similarity measure designed for Web pages that improves change detection
-* a supervised feature selection method adapted to Web archiving.
+* a supervised feature selection method adapted to Web archiving

 We train a Support Vector Machine model with vectors of similarity scores between successive versions of pages.
 The trained model then determines whether two versions, defined by their vector of similarity scores, are similar or not.